tianpeng97/react-testing-ground/css/grid-garden.md

 - position items in 2d with grid-row-start and grid-column-start
 - can ORDER layouts (from left->right, top->bot) lower order goes first
+- order? if water is declared before poison -> water poison appearance, order: int changes that

 # display: grid;

+- grid-area AND grid-template (must also have display:grid)
 - grid-template-columns: 20% 20% 20% 20% 20%; OR repeat(5, 20%)
 - can use fr => 1fr + 3fr = 4fr to 1/4 and 3/4
 - if you use px,%,ems with fr, first it will prio px,ems,% then use remaining space for fr